Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \noi where the $\L$-norms are as defined in \eqref{Op2}.
 Note that we can write $\Xi_3 = \Xi_{3}^{(1)} + \Xi_3^{(2)}$ with $\Xi_3^{(1)} \in C_T W_x^{3\al - 3 - \eps, \infty}$ and $\Xi_3^{(2)} \in X_T^{\al - \frac 12, \frac 12 + \dl}$ satisfying

 \noi Due to the assumptions of the proposition, we can assume that

 \noi for some $K \geq 1$.

 We first show the following four general estimates which are able to cover most of the required estimates below.
 Let $u_1$, $u_2$, $u_3$ be any functions and $0 < T_0 \leq T$.
-By Lemma \ref{LEM:nhomo}, \eqref{time2} in Lemma \ref{LEM:time}, and Lemma \ref{LEM:str_var} with $v \equiv 1$, we obtain
+By the inhomogeneous linear estimate in Lemma~\ref{LEM:nhomo}, the time localization estimate \eqref{time2} in Lemma~\ref{LEM:time}, and Lemma~\ref{LEM:str_var} with $v \equiv 1$, we obtain

-\noi By Lemma \ref{LEM:nhomo}, \eqref{time2} in Lemma \ref{LEM:time}, H\"older's inequality, and the Strichartz estimate \eqref{Lp_str} with $p = 4$, we obtain
+\noi By Lemma~\ref{LEM:nhomo}, \eqref{time2} in Lemma~\ref{LEM:time}, H\"older's inequality, and the Strichartz estimate \eqref{Lp_str} with $p = 4$, we obtain

 \noi for some $\ta > 0$, where we used $3\al - 3 - \eps > 0$ for $\eps > 0$ sufficiently small.
-By Lemma \ref{LEM:nhomo}, \eqref{time2} in Lemma \ref{LEM:time}, and H\"older's inequality, we obtain
+By Lemma~\ref{LEM:nhomo}, \eqref{time2} in Lemma~\ref{LEM:time}, and H\"older's inequality, we obtain

 \noi for some $\ta > 0$.
-Lastly, by Lemma \ref{LEM:nhomo}, \eqref{time2} in Lemma \ref{LEM:time}, and H\"older's inequality, we obtain
+Lastly, by Lemma~\ref{LEM:nhomo}, \eqref{time2} in Lemma~\ref{LEM:time}, and H\"older's inequality, we obtain

 \noi for some $\ta > 0$.

 We now define the map $\G_{\pmb{\Xi}}$ by

 \noi where the operators $S(t)$ and $\I$ are as defined in \eqref{St0} and \eqref{lin1}, respectively.
 We let $0 < T_0 \leq T$.
 By \eqref{lwp_est1}, \eqref{lwp_est2}, \eqref{lwp_est3}, \eqref{lwp_est4}, and \eqref{data_norm}, we obtain